-Official student transcripts will be sent to third parties only upon receipt of a signed request from the student.
-Some restrictions may apply.
+Official Northwood University transcripts can be sent to third parties upon receipt of a transcript request through the National Student Clearinghouse at https://tsorder.studentclearinghouse.org.
+Some restrictions apply.

 The student can obtain unofficial transcripts by forwarding a completed transcript request form to the Registrar's Office pursuant to the Family Educational Rights and Privacy Act of 1974, Federal Law 93-380.
 Grades and unofficial transcripts are available on Student Planning.